 I had a HUGE viral post this month when I posted my DIY Eclipse Viewer Tube.
 Within about 24 hours of posting it, Google started sending me SO MANY PEOPLE.
 I didn’t even know this was a possibility.
 I thought Google was a long tail, wait-and-see game, but clearly I didn’t really get it.
 No one linked to me, barely anyone knew about it.
 All I can think is that people were looking for ways to make DIY eclipse viewers and I was one of the view sites offering a solution, and thus they served my site to them.
 The traffic surge was exciting (I mean, there was a big eclipse this month!).
 But, like all virals, it dropped back down.
 It was fun while it lasted and it taught me that it is totally okay to go with trends and special events.
 I may only get a temporary surge, but I think it still sends a signal to Google that I’m an okay site and it’s okay to keep sending people my way.
 I think it helps my SEO in the long run to create posts just for special things like this.

 So if I could just get tons of traffic to my blog like this all the time, I could probably live off the advertising and affiliate revenue.
 But I’m hoping by this point you know that’s not realistic.
 You can’t count on traffic, sadly.
 By this point, I was familiar enough with the ups and downs of Pinterest and Google to know that sites that had had great traffic a few years ago were not getting it now.
 Pinterest and Google were fickle.
-Thankfully, EBA had taught me to make a mailing list.
+Thankfully, I’d been making a mailing list.
 And I KNEW I really needed to make a product.
 I knew this.
 But I was afraid.
 I am not ashamed to admit that.
-I had been on the product creation part of Elite Blog Academy for two months now without any progress.
+I had been on the product creation part of my blogging course for two months now without any progress.
 I was sticking my head in the sand and being stubborn.
 (I am a very stubborn person.)
 It’s scary to make something, put yourself out there, and ask for compensation for it.

 And that’s it for this month!
 I hope this has inspired and educated you.